nextcloud/documentation/admin_manual/installation/installation_source.rst

 See :doc:`installation_windows` for further instructions.

-.. _install-wizard:

-Follow the Install Wizard
+Install Wizard
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* Open your web browser
-* Navigate to your ownCloud instance.

-  * If you are installing ownCloud on the same machine as you are accessing the
-    install wizard from, the URL will be https://localhost/owncloud
-  * If you are installing ownCloud on a different machine, you'll have to access
-    it by its hostname or IP address, e.g. https://example.com/owncloud
-  * If you are using a self-signed certificate, you will be presented with a
-    security warning about the issuer of the certificate not being trusted which
-    you can ignore.

-* You will be presented with the setup screen
-* Enter username and password for the administrative user account
+The last thing to do is to click through the installation wizard.

+Here are some guidelines for the values to enter there if following the
+Ubuntu-Apache-MySQL walk-through:

-* Expand Advanced options to choose a data folder and the database system
+* Make sure to click the "Advanced" Button to see the database settings

-* If you are not using Apache as the web server, please set the data directory
-  to a location outside of the document root.

-* If following the Ubuntu-Apache-MySQL walk-through:

-  * choose MySQL as Database backend (you might not be presented with any other
+* Choose MySQL as Database backend (you might not be presented with any other
 choice if you haven't installed any other database systems).
 * As Database host, enter ``localhost``.
 * As Database user enter ``root``.
 * As Database password, enter the password you entered during installation of
 the MySQL server package.
 * As Database name, enter an arbitrary name as you see fit

-    * Beware that there are restrictions as to what characters a database name
-      may or may not contain, see the
-      `MySQL Schema Object Names documentation`_ for details);
-    * Make sure to choose a name under which no database exists yet
-  * ownCloud will use the provided credentials and create its own user with
-    permissions only on its own database.

-* In general, you have the following choices regarding the database:

-  * For basic installs we recommend SQLite as it is easy to setup (ownCloud will do
-    it for you).
-The performance when using sqlite is however inferior to the two
-    other options.
-  * For larger installs you should use MySQL or PostgreSQL.
-  * Note that you will only be able to choose among the php database connectors
-    which are actually installed on the system (see package requirements above).
-  * Further, it is not easily possible to migrate to another database system
-    once you have set up your ownCloud to use a specific one.
-So make sure to
-    carefully consider which database system to use.
-  * When using MySQL or PostgreSQL you have two options  regarding the database
-    name and user account you specify:

-    * You can specify either an admin/root user, and the name of a database
-      which does not yet exist.
-This lets ownCloud create its own database; it
-      will also create a database user account with restricted rights (with the
-      same username as you specified for the administrative user, plus an
-      ``oc_`` prefix) and will use that for all subsequent database access.
-    * You can enter the name of an existing database and the username/password
-      of a user with restricted permissions

-      * You can create such a user yourself e.g. via phpmyadmin.
-      * This user shouldn't have permission to create a database.
-      * It should have full permissions on the (existing) database with the
-        name you specify.

-* Press "Finish Setup"
-* ownCloud will set up your cloud according to the given settings
-* When its finished, it will log you in as administrative user and present the
-  "Welcome to ownCloud" screen.
+Continue by following the :doc:`installation_wizard`.

 .. _PHP PPA: https://launchpad.net/~ondrej/+archive/php5
 .. _ownCloud Installation Page: http://owncloud.org/install
 .. _options for free SSL certificates: https://www.sslshopper.com/article-free-ssl-certificates-from-a-free-certificate-authority.html
 .. _github gist for further instructions: https://gist.github.com/2200407
 .. _Nginx HTTP SSL Module documentation: http://wiki.nginx.org/HttpSslModule
-.. _MySQL Schema Object Names documentation: http://dev.mysql.com/doc/refman/5.5/en/identifiers.html